espressif/esp-idf/docs/en/security/flash-encryption.rst

 	idf.py flash monitor

 Once the flashing is complete device will reset and on next boot second stage bootloader will encrypt the flash app partition and then reset.
 Now the sample application would get decrypted at runtime and executed.
-Below is a sample output when ESP32 boots after flash encryption is enabled for the first time.
+Below is a sample output when {IDF_TARGET_NAME} boots after flash encryption is enabled for the first time.

  ::